Spiritfire0/venti-interview-tasksreal-time-inventory-system/GENERAL_GUIDELINES.md

 Please submit your solution as a GitHub repository with:

-1. Fork this repo
+1. Use this repo as a template
+2. Invite StAmirey as collaborator
-2. Complete source code for your solution
+3. Complete source code for your solution
-3. A README file that includes:
+4. A README file that includes:
    - Setup instructions for running your solution locally
    - Overview of your approach and architecture
    - Any assumptions or limitations of your implementation